chinesemasterpieces.com

 Contact me for Price

-This is the finest Porcelain ever published and offered for Sale in the World,"Qing Dynasty Qianlong Mark and Period Famille Rose Vessel"
+This is the finest Porcelain ever published and offered for Sale in the World,"Qing Dynasty Qianlong Mark and Period Falangcai Vessel"

 (photo to enlarge)